chrisnoonan98675/site/xl-release/how-to/api-and-scripting-overview.markdown

 XL Release users with sufficient access privileges can write the script on the template or release level.

 The scripting language used is [Jython](http://www.jython.org/), which is a [Python](https://www.python.org/) dialect that runs on the Java VM.
-It is compatible with Python 2.7.
-Since it runs on a Java VM, the complete API of Java 7 can also be used.
+XL Release 4.6.x and earlier uses Jython 2.5, while XL Release 4.7.0 and later uses Jython 2.7.
+Because it runs on a Java VM, the complete API of Java 7 can also be used.

 Script tasks have access to the XL Release through the [XL Release Python API](/jython-docs/#!/xl-release/4.6.x/).
 This API is equivalent with the REST API.